progress4apple/progress.rocks/_drafts/howto-1-3-5-rule-and-apple-reminders.md

 - Productivity

 ---
-In this post I'll show you how you can leverage the simplicity of Apple Reminders to get even more productive with the 1-3-5 rule.
+In this post I'll show you how to leverage the simplicity of Apple Reminders to get even more done using the 1-3-5 rule.
 If you're not familiar with this rule yet don't worry, here's the gist:

 > On any given day, assume that you can only accomplish one big thing, three medium things, and five small things, and narrow down your to-do list to those nine items. _-_ [_the muse_](https://www.themuse.com/advice/a-better-todo-list-the-135-rule)

-In addition, the rule suggest to start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
+The rule also suggest to start your day with the chosen 1 big thing - working towards 3 medium and 5 small things.
 This way you make sure you accomplish the most important task of the day first, thus avoid getting caught by the [urgency effect](https://www.nytimes.com/2018/07/09/smarter-living/eisenhower-box-productivity-tips.html).

 ### How to use priorities in Apple Reminders

-To actually implement the 1-3-5 rule, we need to flag our tasks as "big", "medium" or "small" in Apple Reminders.
-To do so we leverage the priority of the reminder:
+To implement the 1-3-5 rule, we need a way to flag our tasks as "big", "medium" or "small" in Apple Reminders.
+For this we use the reminder's priority:

 **Low (!)** - a "small" thing
 **Medium (!!)** - a "medium" thing
 **High (!!!)** - a "big" thing

-How you actually decide what's "big", "medium" or "small" is up to you.
+How to actually decide what's "big", "medium" or "small" is up to you.
 Experience shows you should test your to-dos against several criteria and choose their belonging according to your guts feeling:

 * How much time does the todo costs you to get done?
 * How much energy does the item costs you to get done?